juristr/fabiangosebrink.github.io/_posts/2016-05-10-writing-custom-validators-angular2.md

         }
         return null;
     }
-}</pre>
+}</code></pre>

 This validator is named "IntegerValidator" and has a function with a control as a parameter.
 It returns null if everything is okay and not null if the entered number is not in integer range.
-You can access the control&#8217;s value via [control].value.
+You can access the control's value via [control].value.

 If we want to use it in the form like

-<pre class="lang:c# decode:true ">&lt;form #myForm="ngForm"&gt;
+<pre><code class="cs">&lt;form #myForm="ngForm"&gt;
     &lt;div class="form-group"&gt;
         &lt;label for="inputCalories"&gt;Calories&lt;/label&gt;
         &lt;input type="number"